xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 3. Where do we keep client data that may not exist server-side?
 It’s not some meta-data about the server data.
 It’s an important part of the server

 ## My Hacky Solution

+👎 modifying the server schema to keep track of some client state

 The `id` of the outgoing message encodes the send status: